HubbleHQ/heroku-kafka/README.md

+> This project has been archived, and the package should not be used.
+There is an [offical package](https://github.com/heroku/kafka-helper) that may better suit your needs.

 # Heroku Kafka &middot; [![CircleCI](https://circleci.com/gh/HubbleHQ/heroku-kafka.svg?style=shield)](https://circleci.com/gh/HubbleHQ/heroku-kafka)

 **THIS IS AN UNOFFICIAL PACKAGE**

 Heroku Kafka is a python package to help you get setup quickly and easily with Kafka on Heroku.
-There is an [offical package](https://github.com/heroku/kafka-helper) that is possibly more secure however it has not been updated to support python 3 correctly and does not seem to be maintained anymore.

 ## Install